pingouinn/HoseLS/README.md

 The included models have been created by Adam Fenton.
 We'd like to thank him for working with us.

-This plugin is made by **LondonStudios**, we have created a variety of releases including TaserFramework, SearchHandler, ActivateAlarm, SmartTester, SmartSounds, CustodyAlarm, SmartObservations and more!

 The hose is compatible with popular fire scripts and will extinguish fires.